Urban forestry: Supporting Services

-Urban Wildlife Habitat Management
+Wildlife Habitat Management

 The urban forest provides habitat for many wildlife species, including song birds, squirrels and other small mammals, and insects.
 The urban forest provides the basics that animals need for survival; food, water, shelter, and space or habitat.
 Fruit or mast producing trees provide food sources, trees and other vegetation provide shelter and habitats, and artificial water sources in cities and their parks provide water.
 The urban forest can be planned and managed in the context of the wildlife populations in the area, increasing the population of desired species or decreasing the population of undesirable or invasive ones based on the biological and/or cultural carrying capacity of the municipality.

 Biodiversity and Threatened/Endangered Species

 Biodiversity has been declining across the world due to climate change, deforestation, and the destruction of critical habitats.
 Preserving and bolstering biodiversity ensures that ecosystems of all kinds are functioning properly, and we can thus reap the benefits of ecosystem services.
 Urbanization holds potential solutions to achieve high levels of biodiversity when managed correctly.
 In the United States, the Endangered Species Act's language acts as a means to protect not only listed species but also the conservation of their habitats to sustain them, many of which are found in urban areas.
 Multiple transcontinental research projects on urban wildlife have found that there is a consistent positive correlation between human population density and species richness across all vertebrate taxonomic groups.

 Urban areas provide and maintain a mosaic of diverse wildlife habitat to support existing and introduced fauna.
 Urban Forestry Management Plans in conjunction with Wildlife Management Plans can support and improve urban biodiversity by including following attributes: routine tree inventories to identify a biodiversity baseline for goal setting, intentional tree planting of hardy species to promote biodiversity, and lastly to focus on the preservation and improvement of urban parks and woodlots as vital wooded and edge habitats.
 Challenges to managing for biodiversity and endangered species include the difficulties in creating and managing artificial, fragmented, yet diverse habitat types simultaneously in the context of social problems such as poverty and crime.